 This webpage has some of my personal favourites from my artistic and curatorial portfolio.
 I include my reason for each one.
-These five projects capture a snapshot of my choreographic, curatorial and cinematic practice, always led by making sure everyone has a good time.
+These five projects capture a snapshot of my choreographic, curatorial, and cinematic practice, always guided by ensuring everyone has a good time.
 There are live links to external pdfs on this webpage.

-Shower Thots (2023) is a career highlight encapsulating how audiences can participate during a performance.
-This work exemplifies my capacity to make large scale immersive experiences centring choreography.
+Shower Thots (2023) is a career highlight that encapsulates how audiences can participate in a performance.
+This work exemplifies my capacity to make large-scale immersive experiences centred on choreography.
 Two 4-star reviews, over 200 attendees, this work was called “a show that will leave you wet and wanting more.”

 I Am Series: I Am Maggie, and I Am Carisma –This film work in 2020 and live work in 2022, respectively, celebrated the gamification of dance.
-Through a word game with the audience given when a ticket was purchased, the audience experienced episodes from the imagined point of view of Maggie and Carisma, respectively.
+Through a word game with the audience, provided when a ticket was purchased, the audience experienced episodes from the imagined points of view of Maggie and Carisma, respectively.
 This series solidified my love for creating multiple options for the viewer and performer.

 I Am Maggie got the 2021 Green Room Award for Best Dance Production; the production also brought critical acclaim from Dance Informa magazine with the featured press in The Age.